 On Thursday, November 21, journalist Sasha Issenberg, Boston Globe reporter Andrew Ryan, and Kennedy School Professor David Luberoff discussed the 2013 mayoral races in New York, Boston, Detroit, and Los Angeles.
 The panelists began by addressing how each race will represent a change in city politics.
-With Bloomberg leaving office after three consecutive terms and Menino after five, panelists acknowledged the coming transition phases in these cities.
-However, compared with New York, the arrival of a new mayor in Boston may not be accompanied by as much of an ideological shift.
+With former Mayor Bloomberg leaving office after three consecutive terms and Mayor Menino after five, panelists acknowledged the coming transition phases in these cities.
+However, compared with the change in New York, the arrival of a new mayor in Boston may not be accompanied by as much of an ideological shift.

 The panelists discussed the common theme of development versus neighborhood focus in the four races.
-De Blasio’s message was cast, in part, as expressing that development has been excessively directed at making New York a fun city for the affluent.
-Walsh more subtly conveyed his goal of increasing consultation with the different Boston neighborhoods.
-The narrative in Los Angeles was comparable, while Duggan won the Detroit race as the candidate with more management experience.
+Bill De Blasio’s message was cast, in part, as expressing that development has been excessively directed at making New York a “fun city for the affluent.”
+Marty Walsh more subtly conveyed his goal of increasing consultation with the different Boston neighborhoods.
+The narrative in Los Angeles was comparable, while Mike Duggan won the Detroit race as the candidate with more management experience.

-The panel concluded with first 100 days advice for the new mayors: Walsh should worry more about Wall Street than labor since his relationship with the latter is already strong.
-He should be concerned about the firefighters’ contract and how the city will respond after the first snow of season.
-The panelists recommended that both Walsh and de Blasio should focus on budgets and appointments.
+The panel concluded with first hundred days advice for the new mayors: Walsh should worry more about Wall Street than labor since his relationship with the latter is already strong.
+He should be concerned about the firefighters’ contract and how the city will respond after the first snow of the season.
+The panelists’ final recommendation was that both Walsh and de Blasio should focus on budgets and appointments.